shaneholloman/uvi/docs/features/devcontainer.md

+# Devcontainers

-# Reproducible development environments with VSCode devcontainers
+Reproducible development environments with VSCode devcontainers

 If `devcontainer` is set to `"y"` project uses the VSCode [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) specification to create a reproducible development environment.
 The devcontainer